How to DJ with Amazon Music

 In order to download tracks from Amazon Music to DJ with you’ll need some extra software that can download the tracks to audio files that are then on your computer.
 You can import these tracks directly in to your DJ software!

-The app you’ll need is called Audio Capture by Tuneskit and its available for download online.
+The app you’ll need is called Tunespat and its available for download online.
 Once installed you can browse Amazon Music’s massive collection of tracks in your browser and instruct the Audio Capture app to record the audio of the track for you.

 It can convert the music in to just the right format for your DJ software and you can then import your downloaded audio tracks like any other audio file.
 You can get a 1 month or a lifetime licence which gives you unlimited updates to make sure it keeps working with your streaming service of choice.
 It’s worth checking out as the trial is entirely free.
 You can download the software here and continue reading this article while you wait.